magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 of the node being in the different geographical locations, where red represents Norway, and blue represents RoW.
-LineageHomology uses these probabilities to count connected groups of tips, where all the nodes on the paths between them have a probability that &gt; 50% for the same geographical state.
+LineageHomology uses these probabilities to count connected groups of tips, where all the nodes on the paths between them have a probability that \> 50% for the same geographical state.
 LineageHomology also returns the number of tips that are not connected to any other tips in this way.
 Following du Plessis et al. (2021) (DOI: 10.1126/science.abf2946) we refer to the groups as